alexeykuz-sys/MyRecipe-MS3/README.md

 Build an interactive front-end website that responds to user actions and alters the way the site displays data/information.

 Required Technologies : HTML, CSS, JavaScript, Python+Flask, MongoDB.
-Optional: Include use of JQuery, other Javascript libraries and external APIs.

 A live version of the site is available  [here.]()

 **Contents**